 2. YOUR NEW SECTION

 Our team will check it out your section, and let you know what is possible with your new site.
-We take into account the location, the layout of the section, the direction of the sun, consents, building regulations and other issues.
+We take into account the location, the layout of the section, the direction of the sun, necessary consents, building regulations and other potential issues.
 If you don’t already have your own section, we can help you find one.

 3. DECIDING THE KIND OF NEW HOME YOU WANT